Shuai-LongHash/Shuai/README.md

 # LongHash Global Incubator

 ## Project Description
-Founded in Febrauary 2018, LongHash is a global incubator.
+Founded in February 2018, LongHash is a global incubator.
 Currently we have 6 offices covering Asia and Europe, inculding Shanghai, Hong Kong, Singapore, Tokyo, Berlin and Zug.
 LongHash’s mission is to accelerate the development and understanding of blockchain technology.

 ### Incubation As A Service